iovation/launchkey-dotnet/README.md

 - Windows 7 and above
 - Linux
 - OSX
-- .NET Framework 4.5+
+- .NET Framework 4.6.2+
-- .NET Standard 2.0 (.NET 4.6.1+, .NET Core 2.0+, Mono 5.4, etc.) See .NET Standard compatibility here: https://docs.microsoft.com/en-us/dotnet/standard/net-standard
+- .NET Core (.NET 6)

 ## Building
-The solution file is for Visual Studio 2017, Visual Studio for Mac 2019, and the projects are multi-targeting .NET 4.5 and .NET Standard 2.0.
+The solution file is for Visual Studio 2017, Visual Studio for Mac 2019, and the projects are multi-targeting .NET 4.6.2 and .NET 6.
 The project should build out of the box.
 Simply clone, open in VS, compile.

 This project also works with the JetBrains IDE Rider.